ceramic-mug/ceramic-mug.github.io/reference/PrincetonScavengerHunt2021.md

 Welcome to the Princeton University 2021 Freshman Scavenger Hunt!
 As you look for the items on this list, please maintain proper social distancing, wear face-coverings, and travel in groups of no more than 5 people outdoors and no more than 3 people indoors.

+This scavenger hunt was developed by Joshua Eastman, '22 CEE and Forbes RCA, and is not officially endorsed by the University.

 Without further ado, let's begin!

 # 🏘 Buildings